chrisxfire/chrisxfire.github.io/content/notes/_net/testing/unit-testing/overview.md

 Good unit tests are fast (run in milliseconds), isolated (have no dependencies), repeatable (always return the same results), self-checking (identify whether they pass or fail), and timely (shouldn't take a disproportionately long time to write).

-# Mock vs Fake vs Stub
+# mock vs fake vs stub
 * *Fake* — a generic term for either a mock or stub object.
 * *Mock* — a fake object that decides whether or not a unit test has passed or failed.
 It starts out as a fake until it is asserted against.